MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01_Implement_Linux_clustering_on_Azure_VMs.md

 In exercise 1, you provisioned Azure compute, storage and network resources necessary to support highly available SAP HANA deployments.
 Furthermore, you deployed Azure Bastion to securely connect to your SUSE Linux Azure VMs.

-## Exercise 2: Configure operating system of Azure Virtual Machines running Linux to support a highly available SAP HANA installation
+## Exercise 2: Configuring Linux OS on Azure Virtual Machines for High Availability SAP HANA Installation

 In this exercise, you will configure operating system and storage on Azure Virtual Machines running SUSE Linux Enterprise Server to accommodate clustered installations of SAP HANA.

-### Task 1: Connect to Azure Linux virtual machines
+### Task 1: Connect to Linux virtual machines

 In task 1, you establish remote connections to your Azure Linux virtual machines using the Azure portal's Bastion service.
 You will access both az12001a-vm0 and az12001a-vm1 virtual machines securely to prepare for the configuration needed for a highly available SAP HANA installation.